 If you want a complete circle, then you need to aim your camera toward the North Star, or Polaris as it’s officially known.
 Since the earth’s axis points toward Polaris, the star appears fixed in the sky, serving as a perfect guidepost for your shot.
 Find Polaris, and position the star in the upper half of the frame to capture a concentric circle.

 So then, how do you find Polaris?
 It’s not always the brightest star in the night sky, so it can be tricky to locate.
 In the absence of electronic gadgets, you’ll need to identify the Big Dipper and the Little Dipper, then trace your way over to the North Star.
-The Space Sciences page of the Office of Naval Research shows you how to do it.
+This Space.com page shows you how to do it.

 Even better, if you own a smart phone, download one of the GPS-enabled apps to pinpoint the precise location of the North Star on your phone.
 There are several good applications that can do the job.
 I currently use Star Chart on my iPhone but have also used Sky Map by Google on an Android phone with equivalent results.